llMBQll/OmniLED/docs/user_scripts.md

 OledImage

 - `size`: Size.
-Source image size
+Image size in pixels
 - `bytes`: \[byte\].
-Byte per pixel greyscale data.
+Row-major black and white image data with one byte per pixel.
 All non-zero values will result in the pixels being on.

 `size.width * size.height` must be equal to length of the `bytes` array.